 Most of our graduates become teachers, but the skills you learn will open other career paths too.

-An honours degree in Biology (or a related subject such as Biomedical Sciences) at 2:2 or above.
+2:2 or equivalent in Biology or a related subject such as Biomedical Sciences.
 We also accept combined honours degrees where Biology (or a related subject) makes up at least 50% of the award.

 You may be eligible for one of our pre-sessional English language courses.
 These courses will provide you with the level of English needed to meet the conditions of your offer.

 The length of course you need to take depends on your current English language test scores and how much you need to improve to reach our English language requirements.

 After you've accepted your offer to study at York, we'll confirm which pre-sessional course you should apply to via You@York.

 Get in touch if you have any questions